Structure and Spectrum of Nonergodic Nilsystems: Introduction

 Nilsystems have been widely studied in the history of dynamical systems.
 Basic properties of nilsystems and their spectra were first studied by Auslander, Green, and Hahn \cite{Auslander_Green_Hahn63}, and criteria for ergodicity and minimality, as well as convergence of ergodic averages in nilsystems, can be found in the works of Parry \cite{Parry70}, Lesigne \cite{Lesigne_1991}, and Leibman \cite{Leibman05a,Leibman_pointwise_average_polynomial_nil_Zd:2005}, among many others.
 (We refer to \cite{Host_Kra_nilpotent_structures_ergodic_theory:2018} for a more complete exposition.)
 Moreover, in recent years the study of nilsystems in ergodic theory has gained even greater importance due to their connection to the structure theory for ergodic averages \cite{Host_Kra_nonconventional_averages_nilmanifolds:2005}.
 In particular, the discrete-spectrum factor and the Host--Kra $\mathcal{Z}_k$-factor of a system are topics of paramount importance.
 For background and notation, we refer the reader to \cref{sec-2.15}.
 Our first theorem gives an explicit algebraic description of the $\mathcal{Z}_k$-factors of nilsystems.
 We remark that this was well-known for ergodic nilsystems (see \cite[Cf. Chapters 11 and 13]{Host_Kra_nilpotent_structures_ergodic_theory:2018}).
-For nonergodic nilsystems, the only previously understood case is when $k=0$ and $X$ is connected, which is implicit in the work of Leibman (see \cite[Theorem 2.2]{Leibman03}). \begin{maintheorem} Let $(X=G/\Gamma,\mu,T)$ be a nilsystem.
-There is a normal rational subgroup $H\subseteq G$ such that the system $(G/H_{k+1}\Gamma, \mu_{G/H_{k+1}\Gamma},T) $ is the $\mathcal{Z}_k$-factor of $X$ for each $k\in \N_0$.
-In particular, the group $H$ satisfies $\overline{\{ T^nx: n\in \N\} }= Hx $ for $\mu$-a.e. $x\in X$. \end{maintheorem} We remark that \cref{Theo-A} relies on the known results in the ergodic case and uses a special case \cite[Theorem 2.2]{Leibman03} in its proof.
+For nonergodic nilsystems, the only previously understood case is when $k=0$ and $X$ is connected, which is implicit in the work of Leibman (see \cite[Theorem 2.2]{Leibman03}). \begin{theorem} Let $(X=G/\Gamma,\mu,T)$ be a nilsystem.
+There is a normal subgroup $H\subseteq G$ such that $H$ is rational (i.e. $H\Gamma$ is closed) and the system $(G/H_{k+1}\Gamma, \mu_{G/H_{k+1}\Gamma},T) $ is the $\mathcal{Z}_k$-factor of $X$ for each $k\in \N_0$, where $H_{k+1}$ denotes the $(k+1)$-th term of the lower central series of $H$.
+In particular, the group $H$ satisfies $\overline{\{ T^nx: n\in \N\} }= Hx $ for $\mu$-a.e. $x\in X$. \end{theorem} We remark that \cref{Theo-A} relies on the known results in the ergodic case and uses a special case \cite[Theorem 2.2]{Leibman03} in its proof.

 For instance, if $(X=G/\Gamma,\mu,T)$ is an ergodic nilsystem, then $H=G$ and the $\mathcal{Z}_k$-factor is $(G/G_{k+1}\Gamma,\ \mu_{G/G_{k+1}\Gamma},\ T).$ Although in the ergodic setting the $\mathcal{Z}_1$-factor coincides with the discrete-spectrum factor, this does not necessarily hold in the nonergodic case (see \cref{example-2.1}).
 Thus, to identify the discrete-spectrum factor for a nonergodic nilsystem $(X=G/\Gamma,\mu,T)$, we need to study its spectrum.
 The necessary background from spectral theory is recalled in \cref{sec-2.2}.